pzhaojohnson/rnacanvas.embedded/README.md

 // create a new RNAcanvas app instance var rnaCanvas = new RNAcanvas();

-// don't forget to add the RNAcanvas app to the document
+// the RNAcanvas app must be added to the document
 // before drawing anything (see note below) rnaCanvas.appendTo(document.body);